 If you are a buyer, you want to pay the multiple on the worst year you can find and pay strictly based on the cash flow of the operation and not have the recreational value enter into the equation.
 If you are a seller you want to sell at the top of the cycle.
-Showing your continual cash flow growth and never ending returns the buyer will receive and the wonderful recreational value that the new owner will receive.
+Showing your continual cash flow growth and never-ending returns the buyer will receive and the wonderful recreational value that the new owner will receive.
 Value is in the eye of the beholder.
 It also never hurts to take into account that part of your return can come in the form of land speculation.
 I would rarely pay for that speculation but some will and it is a consideration.
 Buying right is a key to ranch profitability.

 In any turnaround situation, your first step is to cut costs to the bone.
-All excess labor, equipment and non mandatory expenses have to go.
+All excess labor, equipment and nonmandatory expenses have to go.
 Even at a loss.
 You have to get where you aren’t eating your own leg.
 Consider sharing equipment, buying used and trading of services.
-Maybe a cowboy needs to run a few head on some grass and you can trade out upkeep of pasture or him checking on your cows.
+Maybe a cowboy needs to run a few head on some grass and you can trade out upkeep of pasture for him checking on your cows.
 Cash flow is king even if it involves painful cuts to get there.
 This means changing anything that keeps you from reducing costs.
 No sacred cows!

 Operations Management is our most controversial subject.
 It is where egos and intelligence are questioned and almost everyone has a strong opinion.
-This section relies on talks over a number of years with ranchers that were highly profitable and reading experts like Bruce Teichert and newcomers like Cody Sands.
+This section relies on talks over a number of years with ranchers that were highly profitable and reading experts like Bruce Teichert and newcomers like Cody Sand.
 We are all reporting on ideas that worked for people and are meant to get you thinking about improving your operation.
-These ideas will solicit strong opinions and I look forward to feedback if you disagree.
+These ideas will solicit strong opinions and I look forward to feedback if you agree or disagree.
 Funny thing about changing the status quo.
 You are a threat to those that have done it that way for years and the dumbest guy in the area.
 Until it works.
 Then you have a new bunch of friends.
 Maybe we can all gain some new friends!